 Commonwealth Bank of Australia (the “Bank”) believes that the information in this report is correct and any opinions, conclusions or recommendations are reasonably held or made, based on the information available at the time of its compilation, but no representation or warranty, either expressed or implied, is made or provided as to accuracy, reliability or completeness of any statement made in this report.
 Any opinions, conclusions or recommendations set forth in this report are subject to change without notice and may differ or be contrary to the opinions, conclusions or recommendations expressed elsewhere by the Bank or any member of the Commonwealth Bank of Australia group of companies.
 Any valuations, projections and forecasts contained are based on a number of assumptions and estimates and are subject to contingencies and uncertainties.
 Different assumptions and estimates could result in materially different results.
 The Bank does not represent or warrant that any of these valuations, projections or forecasts, or any of the underlying assumptions or estimates, will be met.
 Past performance is not a reliable indicator of future performance.

 The CBA Spotlight Series does not contain any recommendations but provides commentary on Australian macroeconomic themes.
-As the CBA Spotlight reports are based on CBA Data, the IB&M Portfolio & Client Analytics (PCA) team provide raw data that may directly or indirectly relate to the themes that have been selected for coverage by the Chief Economist.
-The PCA team are subject to the same personal conflict requirements and trading restrictions as research, and individuals are wall-crossed per report.
+As the CBA Spotlight reports are based on CBA Data, the IB&M Client Analytics team provide raw data that may directly or indirectly relate to the themes that have been selected for coverage by the Chief Economist.
+The IB&M Client Analytics team are subject to the same personal conflict requirements and trading restrictions as research, and individuals are wall-crossed per report.
 CBA Spotlight reports may be viewed in advance of publication by CBA Marketing and Communications in order to produce infographics.
 Reports are only provided to Marketing and Communications team members under strict wallcrossing and during this period their individual trading is monitored.

 We are under no obligation to, and do not, update or keep current the information contained in this report.
 Neither the Bank nor any of its affiliates or subsidiaries accepts liability for any loss or damage arising out of the use of all or any part of this report.
 All material presented in this report, unless specifically indicated otherwise, is under copyright of the Bank.
 None of the material, nor its content, nor any copy of it, may be altered in any way, transmitted to, copied or distributed to any other party, without the prior written permission of the Bank.